ADHD Symptoms and Treatment: Is It ADHD or Is It Your Eyes?

 Get Treatment for Your ADHD Symptoms

-If you or a loved one have been diagnosed with ADHD and are experiencing the symptoms mentioned above, contact our team at Vision Specialists of Michigan.
-If BVD is causing your visual symptoms, our microprism lenses just might be the solution you need.
+If you or a loved one has been diagnosed with ADHD and is experiencing headaches or other symptoms mentioned above, start with the BVDQ™ Assessment to learn if this is the answer.
+If BVD is causing the visual symptoms, microprism lenses just might be the solution.

 Get treatment today.